 What is a phishing attack?

 Phishing is a form of social engineering.
-Phishing attacks use email or malicious web sites to solicit personal, often financial, information.
-Attackers may send email seemingly from a reputable credit card company or financial institution that requests account information, often suggesting that there is a problem.
+Phishing attacks use email or malicious websites to solicit personal, often financial, information.
+Attackers may send emails seemingly from a reputable credit card company or financial institution that requests account information, often suggesting that there is a problem.
 When users respond with the requested information, attackers can use it to gain access to the accounts.